Compression via Pre-trained Transformers: A Study on Byte-Level Multimodal Data: Additional Results

 \subsection{Running Times}

-\cref{tab:running-times} shows the wall-clock running times in seconds for compressing $1$GB of data from each of the three modalities for our models, Bellard's online adaptive transformer \citep{bellard2021nncp}, and the standard compression algorithms used in our work.
-As the table clearly shows, our models and Bellard's model are orders of magnitudes slower (let alone the increased computational demand and GPU requirements).
-Note that running times for our models differ, because we pick the best model per modality, which are models of different sizes.
+Computing the FLOPS for standard compressors (\eg gzip or PNG) is much more involved than for neural networks and requires intricate knowledge of the algorithm, which can consist of more than 100K lines of code (standard compression algorithms have also been highly optimized and run on CPU, whereas the neural compressors need a GPU).
+Therefore, we instead compare the wall-clock running times in seconds when compressing $1$GB of data from each of the three modalities for our models, Bellard's online adaptive transformer \citep{bellard2021nncp}, and the standard compression algorithms used in our work.
+As \cref{tab:running-times} clearly shows, our models and Bellard's model are orders of magnitudes slower (let alone the increased computational demand and GPU requirements).
+Running times for our models differ, because we pick the best model per modality, which are models of different sizes.